 View your policy's Certificate of Insurance for a full list of travel insurance exclusions.

-Comparison sites, like Squaremouth, make it easy for skiers and snowboarders to compare quotes from the nation's top travel insurance providers in one place.
+Travel insurance marketplaces, like Squaremouth, allow skiers and snowboarders to compare travel insurance plans from the nation's top travel insurance providers in one place.
 You can quickly filter results to only show plans that cover winter sports, making it easier to find the best policy for your trip and budget.
-Best of all, these websites offer the same prices as buying from a travel insurance provider directly.
+Best of all, these websites offer the same prices as you would find if you shopped directly with a provider.

 Airlines, ski resorts, and tour operators sometimes offer travel protection when booking a trip.
 While convenient, these plans are often more expensive and may provide less coverage than policies purchased through other sources.
 If you choose this route, be sure the policy specifically covers skiing and snowboarding, including any off-piste or backcountry riding you plan to do.